 When you finish your scarf, tie off and weave in all ends with a tapestry needle.
 If you’d like you can add tassels by cutting about 40 ten inch pieces of yarn and tying them to each end of your scarf.
 To make a tassel, take two pieces of yarn and fold them in half and insert the folded end through a space on the end of your scarf.
 Pull out the folded end so that it makes a loop, then pull the ends through the loop and pull tightly to make a knot.

-Thank you so much for reading this post, I hope you enjoy making these scarves! xo, Hannah
+Thank you so much for visiting our blog, I hope you enjoy making these scarves! xo, Hannah